publiccoderepo/T-IC-model/README.md

-# The "T-IC" folder contains the codes used in the paper.
+# The "T-IC" folder contains the codes used in the paper "Temporal Cascade Model for Analyzing Spread in Evolving Networks with Disease Monitoring Applications".

 # T-IC-model